Euclidean mirrors: enhanced vacuum decay from reflected instantons: Assisted mechanism: fields without poles

-We can follow the same procedure as before to improve our analytical predictions for the Gaussian field \eqref{eq:gaussian2-field}.
-The displacement parameter $\delta$ is smaller compared to the case with the sinusoidal field \eqref{eq:sinusoidal-field}.
-This is simply due to the reason that the slope of the function $g(x_4)$ in the vicinity of the intersection point is much stronger, e.g. cf. Fig.~\ref{fig:intersection2}.

-Apart from this expectation, there is another difference for the present setup: the function $G(x_4)$ is the imaginary error function for which the inverse is difficult to express algebraically.
-However, cf. the discussion in App.~\ref{app:improve}, we can first apply \eqref{app-eq:xi} and Taylor expand the nonlinearity in $\xi$ introduced via the condition \eqref{app-eq:relation-crits}, since $\xi < 1$.
+Now, we can follow the same procedure for the Gaussian field \eqref{eq:gaussian2-field}.
+The displacement parameter $\delta$ we expect to be smaller compared to the sinusoidal field \eqref{eq:sinusoidal-field}.
+This is simply due to a stronger slope of $g(x_4)$ in the vicinity of the intersection point, cf. Fig.~\ref{fig:intersection2}.
+Apart from this expectation, there is another difference.
+The function $G(x_4)$ is the imaginary error function for which the inverse is difficult to express algebraically.
+However, as discussed in the previous section, we can first apply \eqref{app-eq:xi} and Taylor expand the nonlinearity in $\xi$ introduced via the condition \eqref{app-eq:relation-crits}, since $\xi < 1$.
 Proceeding in that way, we obtain the following result in leading order